 5. Kicking butt isn’t just “for the boys”

 Living in the modern world and arguably the most progressive time in human history, it’s easy to forget the full depth of the struggles women faced throughout history.
 Just for perspective, women’s suffrage in the United States wasn’t even ratified until 1920, and if you rewind the clock of history further back, it becomes all too common of an occurrence that the most basic human rights were routinely denied to women.
 This was NOT the case in ancient Sparta.

 The Agoge was crucial in the development of a young Spartan man, but it must not be forgotten that Spartan girls endured extensive training as did their brothers.
 Spartan women were regarded in the ancient world as being far more powerful and influential than their contemporaries throughout the Greek world.
 Not only were women encouraged to develop their intellect and refine their bodies, but they also had the right to own land – pretty much unheard of throughout most of the ancient world.

 This balance between men and women was also reflected by the laws regarding Spartan marriage.
 A Spartan girl was not allowed to marry or have children until she was eighteen years of age.

-This was largely to ensure the production of healthy babies through a fully matured and capable mother, but it also led to Spartan girls entering into marriage of their own accord at a more emotionally stable time in their lives.
-Since the majority of the time their husbands spent was either at the Syssition, training, or on campaign, women had the responsibility of assistance with non military matters.
+This was largely to ensure the production of healthy babies through a fully matured and capable mother, but it also led to Spartan girls entering into a marriage of their own accord at a more emotionally stable time in their lives.
+Since the majority of the time their husbands spent was either at the Syssition, training or on a campaign, women had the responsibility of assisting with non-military matters.

-Strong and confident women were the norm in ancient Sparta; strength in all aspects permeated throughout the women of this city and earned them a parallel reputation to their maile counterparts.
+Strong and confident women were the norm in ancient Sparta; strength in all aspects permeated throughout the women of this city and earned them a parallel reputation to their male counterparts.

 A truly great and powerful society respects the women in it just the same as men, another powerful lesson from history that we need to listen to and learn from!